shahbaz42/Spatial-Analysis-Web-Application/backend/README.md

 # Solar Site Analyzer API

-A production-grade FastAPI backend for analyzing and managing solar panel installation site suitability with MySQL database.
+A FastAPI backend for analyzing and managing solar panel installation site suitability with MySQL database.

 ## Features